4M4Z3/sheetunlock/README.md

 SheetUnlock App.

-Includes dist compiled for Mac ARM64 processors.
-Use pyinstaller to compile into an executable on your machine.
+Includes a distribution compiled for Mac ARM64 processors.

+Feel free to run the Python script or Uie pyinstaller to compile into an executable on your machine.